Texas homeowners: Take action before the next storm. See which mitigation steps protect your property and may reduce your insurance risk.

 No further backflow events. $25,000+ in remediation costs avoided.

-Texas Flood Protection FAQs
+Flood Mitigation FAQs

 Yes.
 More than 25% of flood claims come from outside FEMA-designated high-risk zones.
 Flash flooding, heavy rainfall, and drainage failures affect homes regardless of their FEMA classification.
-In Texas, where storms can drop several inches of rain in hours, no neighborhood is fully insulated from flood risk.
+In Texas, where storms can drop several inches of rain in hours, no neighborhood is fully insulated from flood risk β€” and mitigation helps regardless of your zone designation.

 No. Standard policies exclude flood damage from surface water, rivers, or heavy rainfall.
 Flood coverage requires a separate NFIP or private flood insurance policy.
-Only about 7% of Texas homes carry flood insurance — many homeowners discover the gap only after a claim is denied.
+Only about 7% of Texas homes carry flood insurance β€” many homeowners discover the gap only after a claim is denied.
+Mitigation reduces your exposure regardless of your coverage situation.

-Start with our free flood risk assessment — it uses your address and property details to identify your specific vulnerabilities and recommend solutions matched to your risk level and budget.
-There’s no obligation and no cost.
-From there you can tackle DIY projects yourself or connect with a vetted local professional for more complex work.
+Start with a free property assessment β€” it uses your address and specific property details to identify your highest-priority vulnerabilities and recommend the improvements most likely to make a difference.
+There's no obligation, no cost, and results take just a few minutes.
+From there, you can tackle projects yourself or connect with a vetted local professional.

-Ready to act?
+Ready to take action?